Isaac McKim

-Isaac McKim (July 21, 1775 – April 1, 1838) was a U.S. Representative from Maryland, nephew of Alexander McKim.
-McKim's five terms as a Congressman saw him change parties three times (from Republican to Jackson Republican to Jacksonian).
+Isaac McKim (July 21, 1775 – April 1, 1838) was a U.S. representative from Maryland, nephew of Alexander McKim.
+McKim's five terms as a congressman saw him change parties three times (from Republican to Jackson Republican to Jacksonian).

 Early life

-Born in Baltimore in the Province of Maryland, McKim attended the public schools, and later engaged in mercantile pursuits.
+McKim was born in Baltimore in the Province of Maryland.
+He attended the public schools, and later engaged in mercantile pursuits.
 He served in the War of 1812 as aide-de-camp to General Samuel Smith.

 Political career

 After the war, McKim served as a member of the Maryland Senate from December 4, 1821, until January 8, 1823, when he resigned.

 McKim was elected as a Democrat to the Seventeenth Congress to fill the vacancy caused by the resignation of Samuel Smith.
 On the same day, McKim was elected as a Jackson Republican to the Eighteenth Congress to fill the vacancy caused by the resignation of Representative-elect Smith and served from January 4, 1823, to March 3, 1825.
-After Congress, McKim served as one of the original director of the Baltimore & Ohio Railroad Co. from 1827 until 1831.
+After Congress, McKim served as one of the original directors of the Baltimore and Ohio Railroad Co. from 1827 until 1831.

 McKim returned to Congress, elected as a Jacksonian to the Twenty-third and Twenty-fourth Congresses and reelected as a Democrat to the Twenty-fifth Congress.
 He served from March 4, 1833, until his death in Baltimore, Maryland, on April 1, 1838.
 He was interred in the burying ground of St. Paul's Church.